Watercress: Environmental concerns

+Potential drug interaction

+By inhibiting the cytochrome P450 enzyme CYP2E1, compounds in watercress may cause adverse drug interactions in individuals taking certain medications, such as chlorzoxazone.

 Uses

 Watercress leaves, stems, and fruit can be eaten raw.
+In China watercress is often boiled alongside pork and traditional medicinal ingredients to make a wintertime tonic soup.
+In Vietnam it is generally used raw as a component in salads.

 Tradition

 Ancient Romans thought eating it would cure mental illness.
 Twelfth-century mystic Hildegard of Bingen thought eating it steamed and drinking the water would cure jaundice or fever.
 Watercress was eaten by Native Americans.
 Some Native Americans used it to treat kidney illnesses and constipation, and it was thought by some to be an aphrodisiac.
 Early African Americans used the plant as an abortifacient; it was believed to cause sterility as well.